otto-link/CLErrorLookup/README.md

   ```
   CL_INVALID_BINARY [-42]: If the program is created with clCreateProgramWithBinary and devices listed in device_list do not have a valid program binary loaded.
 The provided binary is unfit for the selected device.
 Compile-time Errors (driver-independent).
   ```

+## Attribution

+The OpenCL error code descriptions used in this library are based on the detailed information provided by this post: [OpenCL Error Codes - StreamHPC](https://streamhpc.com/blog/2013-04-28/opencl-error-codes/).

+## Contributing

+If you find any incorrect or missing error codes, please use the [GitHub Issues](https://github.com/otto-link/CLErrorLookup/issues) to propose modifications.
+Contributions are always welcome and help ensure the accuracy and usefulness of the library.

 ## License